England set up chance to level Ashes series

 |Scorecard

-England gave themselves a golden opportunity to level the Ashes series with a joyful batting display on the third day of the fifth Test against Australia at The Oval.
+England gave themselves a golden opportunity to level the Ashes series on day three of the fifth Test before Stuart Broad announced his retirement.

-The home side piled up 389-9, a lead of 377, as Australia were once again hit by some thrilling strokeplay.
+The home side piled up 389-9, a lead of 377 over Australia at The Oval, with Broad unbeaten on two when he spoke at the end of the day to confirm this will be his final game of cricket.

 Almost all of the top order made contributions.
 Zak Crawley set the tone by driving Mitchell Starc's first ball of the day for four, laying the platform for an opening stand of 79 with Ben Duckett.